New campaign to find foster families for 17 young people in the Calne area

 The Kinship and Fostering team from Wiltshire Council will be available to chat at the Calne Market in Phelps Parade on Friday 11 March and Friday 25 March from 9am to 2pm.
 They will also be in Calne Library at The Strand on Monday 14 March from 10am to 7pm for people at all stages of enquiry - those wanting just to know more and those seriously considering fostering.

-There will also be an online information session for those wanting to find out more on Wednesday 30 March at 7pm on this link - https://bit.ly/3rPvEEx
+There will also be an online information session for those wanting to find out more on Wednesday 30 March at 7pm via - Fostering info session - Microsoft Teams: various events bit.ly/3ISra7l

 The council wants to recruit 100 additional foster carers by spring 2023.
 So far 58 additional fostering families have joined the council since the campaign began in May 2020 and the quest continues to find more.
 Fostering with your local council means all money is spent on frontline services and the child is more likely to be able to stay close to their school, friends and family networks.